MUDIT1350/AI-Chatbot-using-LLM/README.md

 # AI-Chatbot-Based on-LLM
-🌐 Internet Research Bot
-A Python-based web research bot that automatically searches the internet to answer user questions.
+🌐 A Python-based web research AI Chatbot based on LLM that automatically searches the internet to answer user questions.
 Built with web scraping and search capabilities.

 ✨ Features
 🔍 Google Search Integration: Uses Google Search to find relevant web pages